Indiana college softball team pulls off stunning hidden-ball trick to advance to World Series

 Indiana college softball players used teamwork and a bit of acting to pull off a hidden-ball trick Saturday that secured their spot in the Division-III Women’s College World Series.

-Trine University was up 3-1 in the final inning in a game on their home field in Angola, Ind.
+Trine University was up 3-1 during a game on their home field in Angola, Ind.
 The Thunders initiated the hidden-ball trick during the final inning when their opponents from SUNY Geneseo had two outs with the tying runners on first and second.

 TEXAS SOFTBALL PLAYER RECEIVES SPECIAL SURPRISE FROM ARMY BROTHER ON SENIOR DAY